 Discretely presented component units are reported in separate columns in the combined financial statements to emphasize that they are legally separate from the primary government.
 They are financially accountable to the primary government, or have relationships with the primary government such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
-These discretely presented component units serve or benefit those outside of the primary government.
-Discretely presented component units are:
+These discretely presented component units are: